jimmygranadino/miniblab/README.md

 - [x] 🌊 GIT COMMIT(s) 🌊

 #### Day 4:
-- [ ] Fuse my Vue.js and Socket.io beasts into a cute manticore
+- [x] Fuse my Vue.js and Socket.io beasts into a cute manticore
-- [ ] Have a TA or Instructor take a look if progress is sufficient and share any struggles with stretch goal.
+- [x] Slap some CSS on to make it pretty
+- [x] 🌊 GIT COMMIT(s) 🌊

+#### Day 5:
 - [ ] Implement username
-- [ ] Slap some CSS on to make it pretty
-- [ ] 🌊 GIT COMMIT(s) 🌊

-#### Day 5:

 - [ ] Stretch goal time, need DB to store chat history and username registration.
+- [ ] Have a TA or Instructor take a look if progress is sufficient and share any struggles with stretch goal.
 - [ ] DEPLOYMENT!

 #### Day 6: